 What is a management expense ratio?

-A management expense ratio is a fee that investors need to pay to the investment provider for running certain investment such as mutual funds or exchange traded funds (ETFs).
-A quick example would be if you invested in a mutual fund with a 1% expense ratio, your cost would be $10 for every $1,000 invested.
+A management expense ratio is a fee that investors need to pay to the investment provider for running certain investments such as mutual funds or exchange traded funds (ETFs).
+A quick example would be if you invested in a mutual fund with a 2.5% expense ratio, your cost would be $25 for every $1,000 invested.
 Sounds pretty straight forward but it’s a little more complicated than that.

 MERs usually consist of a few different things with the management fee usually being the largest fund expense.
 Since someone actually has to run the fund, that’s where the management fee comes in.
 What gets tricky is sometimes your advisor may tell you they get a very small percentage for their services; well that price is part of the larger management expense ratio that you pay which obviously adds up over time.